Articles of Incorporation and Rules

 7. Other matters necessary for the operation of the Board of Directors shall be determined by rules

-Article 31: A Board of Directors meeting must be convened by issuing a notice to each Director and Auditor at least one week prior to the date of the meeting.
-However, in the event of an emergency, this period may be shortened.
+Article 31 A meeting of the Board of Directors shall be convened by sending notice to each director and auditor at least one week before the date of the meeting.
+However, this period may be shortened in cases of urgent need.

 2. The Board of Directors may convene a meeting without going through the convening procedure if all Directors and Auditors consent

-(Matters to be resolved by the Board of Directors)
+(Matters requiring a resolution of the Board of Directors)

-Article 32: In addition to matters specifically provided for in these Articles of Incorporation, the following matters must be resolved by the Board of Directors.
+Article 32 Unless otherwise specifically provided for in these Articles of Incorporation, the following matters must be resolved by the Board of Directors:

 • Important matters concerning the assets and business operations of this association